Booking

 The first ever attended group class will be flagged as the first attended (same for first cancelled).
 With this filter you can select/exclude that specific booking.

-• Status - By default, a client booking does not imply attendance (example: Booking Count = 1 does not define a client that has actually attended an event, only that the client has made a booking).
-Adding the status filter to a booking rule group will filter results based on the actual status of a client’s booked event.
-Status should be present in almost all booking rule groups, along with count and event type.
+Status - By default, a client booking does not imply attendance (example: Booking Count = 1 does not define a client that has actually attended an event, only that the client has made a booking).
+Adding the

-• Using Package - Which package was used to make a booking?
-Using Package should be added to rule groups containing booking status , booking count and event type
+Using Package - Which package was used to make a booking?

 Booking - Event